HiveMQ Edge REST API

 </simple-bind>

-Results in service account DN: uid=admin,ou=people,dc=example,dc=org
+Results in service account DN: uid=admin,ou=admins,dc=example,dc=org

 Ensure this matches an actual account in your LDAP directory.